Sunil-kumar01/Regression_Capstone/README.md

 Technical Details for ML :
 _ Started with loading the data so far I have done EDA ,feature engineering , data cleaning, target encoding and one hot encoding of categorical columns, feature selection and then model building and hyperparameter tunning.

-Above results for models seems fair enough and I have been able to correctly predict views 80% of the time. ###After hyper parameter tuning, I have prevented overfitting and decreased errors by reducing learning rate. ###Given that only have 20% errors, my models have performed very well on unseen data due to various factors like feature selection,correct model selection and hyperparameter tunning etc.
+ Results for models seems fair enough and I have been able to correctly predict views 80% of the time. ### After hyper parameter tuning, I have prevented overfitting and decreased errors by reducing learning rate. ### Given that only have 20% errors, my models have performed very well on unseen data due to various factors like feature selection,correct model selection and hyperparameter tunning etc.

 I have used four models for the views prediction started inclusing Linear regression, Ramdom forest, XtremeGradientBoost, Random forest and Cat boost.